Are there videos showing stove use and maintenance?

 How do I replace the fuel line filter in the DragonFly™ stove?

 The fuel line filter is in the stove's fuel tube adapter; this is the brass tube that goes into the fuel pump.
 To remove the filter, take a safety pin and push the sharp point through the middle of the filter.
 Carefully pry the filter out and discard it.
 To install a new filter, place the filter on a hard surface such as a table top, push the fuel tube adapter straight down onto the filter so that the filter is inserted flush with the end of the fuel tube adapter.
 It is normal for a small amount of plastic from the filter to be shaved off as the filter is installed; simply rub or cut off the excess material.

 There are several reasons your stove may not be priming or lighting.
 The most common one is that the jet is clogged.
 First try cleaning your jet.
 Shaker jet stove owners simply shake your stove vigorously up and down.
 Non shaker jet stove owners use the jet cleaning wire that was provided with your stove to poke out any debris that may be blocking the passage of fuel.
 If unscuccessful, remove jet and clean, then hold the jet up and look through hole to make sure it is clear, crisp, and round.
 If that doesn't resolve the problem, you will need to clean the fuel line.

-My stove lights, but has a very weak flame.
+My liquid-fuel stove lights, but has a very weak flame.

 There are several reasons your stove may have a weak flame.
 The most common one is that the jet and fuel line are clogged from use or from old degraded fuel.